-Studio 39 Salon: Kansas City’s Original Blonde Specialist Salon
+Studio 39 Salon: Kansas City’s Original Blonde Specialists Salon

-• We offer all advanced blonding techniques and dimensional color services with expert advice.
-We are a top-rated blonde hair salon in Kansas City, MO.
+• We offer all advanced lightening techniques and dimensional hair color.

-• Blonde is the rarest natural hair color, therefore the most difficult to achieve.
+• Blonde is the rarest natural hair color and the hardest to achieve in a salon.

 smoky blonde dimensional hair